Female Reproductive System

 Prescription medications, like diuretics or stronger nonsteroidal anti-inflammatory medications (NSAIDs), might be taken to relieve more severe symptoms of PMS and other menstrual disorders.

-Most of the aforementioned strategies provide temporary relief from menstrual symptoms and do not treat the underlying cause.
+Most of the aforementioned strategies and PMS medications provide temporary relief from menstrual symptoms and do not treat the underlying cause.
 Wholesome practices aimed at reducing the risk factors for period problems are mentioned in the section below.

 The best way to have healthy and regular periods is to reduce risk factors and resolve hormonal imbalance.
 There are a number of ways in which women can keep their health and hormones in check, thus decreasing the likelihood of menstrual disorders and unpleasant symptoms they trigger.